micmejia/bible-dump/NKJV/Genesis/Gen 12.md

 Therefore it will happen, when the Egyptians see you, that they will say, 'This _is_ his wife'; and they will kill me, but they will let you live.

 ###### 13
-Please say you _are_ my sister, that it may be well with me for your sake, and that [^e]I may live because of you."
+Please say you _are_ my sister, that it may be well with me for your sake, and that I may live because of you."

 ###### 14
 So it was, when Abram came into Egypt, that the Egyptians saw the woman, that she _was_ very beautiful.